fermi-ad/linac-logger-device-cleaner/README.md

 ## TODOs

+- Only use the highest periodic rate for a device.
+- Account for different properties in the datalogger.
+  - Currently we assume that all entries are logged on their reading.

 ### Questions to answer

 - What and how many are all the Linac devices?
 - What and how many Linac devices are logged?
   - [`./output/linac_logger_drf_requests.txt`](./output/linac_logger_drf_requests.txt)
+- Do we keep event based logging?
+  - How do we determine the rate of events?
+- What do we do when the devices in the logger changes?

 ### Strategies to validate